mongodb/docs-app-services/docs-release-notes.md

 ## Authenticate & Manage Users

-- Define User Metadata: Fix typo and update references to "Realm" to "Atlas Device SDK."
+- Define User Metadata: Fix typo and update references using "Realm" to "Atlas Device SDK."

 ## Secure Your App